ikem-krueger/ikem-krueger.github.io/_drafts/2018-02-23-hackintosh-on-hp-pavilion-a6769de.md

 I checked if I can install Mac OS X High Sierra on it.

-There is no real tool for it.
-Accourding to [this](https://hardforum.com/threads/hackintosh-mobos.1740462/#post-1039528003) guy, it boils down to this:
+Compatibility boils down to (accourding to [this guy](https://hardforum.com/threads/hackintosh-mobos.1740462/#post-1039528003)):

 - [x] Intel Chipset, not nvidia or the like
 - [x] Core 2 Duo 775 or above (1156, 1366, 1155, 2011 compatible)